-Up to this point we have never had any real problems in the implementation of the objectives and activities of the project.
+- Up to this point we have never had any real problems in the implementation of the objectives and activities of the project.
 Incorporating of many stakeholders in the implementation stage and discussion process (workshops and meetings) was sometimes difficult in terms of arrangement, timing and simplicity of dialogue resulting from the conflicts between different parties especially between local community (land owners) and management team of St. Catherine Protected area.
 By the end of these events we got a good impression and feedback from all parties as a result of our use of simple ways and clear methodology to explain the problem and its causes and impediments solutions.
-This persuaded many of them.

-Given the current conditions in Egypt, especially Sinai (the study area) that cause activities restrictions (especially outreach activities), the team work had set strategies to address these limitations as follow:

-- We divided the activities into several small parts. - We've integrated some of the activities in subsidiaries of nature reserves activities in South Sinai. - We used every available opportunity to present the goals and results of our project to stakeholders in the study area.
+This persuaded many of them. - In our detailed fieldwork we didn't record Allium crameri, and Astragalus fresenii as expected.
+These species wern't recorded from 1998. - Given the current conditions in Egypt, especially Sinai (the study area) that cause activity restrictions (some sites were closed and many security restrictions especially in outreach activities), the team work had set strategies to address these limitations as follows: - o We divided the activities into several small parts. - o We've integrated some of the activities in subsidiaries of nature reserves activities in South Sinai. - We used every available opportunity to present the goals and results of our project to stakeholders in the study area.